colindembovsky/colindembovsky/README.md

 ### Hola! 👋

-⚡ I am a GitHub Principal Field Solution Engineer, DevOpsologist and ALM MVP Alumni.
+⚡ I am the Director of Field Services for GitHub Copilot, a DevOpsologist and ALM MVP Alumni.

 ⚡ I live in the Texas, but am proudly South African!